Jasonette/JASONETTE-iOS/README.md

 #Cool things about Jasonette

+- **100% NATIVE**: Jasonette maps JSON into native components and native function calls.
+There is no gimmick.
+There is no magic.
 - **App loads over HTTP**: Your app exists 100% as JSON, and loads from the cloud.
 No more hard-coding.
 - **An app in 30 minutes**: No kidding, build an app in 30 minutes.
 - **Lowest possible learning curve**: No programming experience required.
 There's only one thing you need to know: JSON.
 Which means you can build an app without "becoming a programmer".